Net game is still alive

 Get your players comfortable at the net and making some key shots with this net game session!

-The coach feeds the ball to the deuce side (close to the sideline).
-The player hits forehand angle cross-court and quickly comes to the net and the coach feeds another ball to the ad side.
-The player finishes with backhand volley cross-court.
+The player serves wide to the deuce side and the coach feeds short ball to deuce side.
+The player hits deep forehand approach shot cross-court and comes to the net.
+The coach feeds another ball to deuce side and the player finishes with forehand volley cross-court.

-Drill tags: at the net, backhand, coming to the net, cross-court, forehand, tennis, volley, volleying
+Drill tags: at the net, coming to the net, cross-court, forehand, tennis, volley

 Tennis Search and hit enter